A steep unsealed road to Treble Cone in NZ

 Is the road to Treble Cone in NZ worth it?

-The drive is definitely worth it.
-There are many excellent photo opportunities here.
-Don’t forget your camera!
-The road winds around the shores of Lake Wanaka, and on still sunny days many people stop on the side of the road for photographs of the mountains reflected in the water.
-On the summit there are spectacular views over Lake Wanaka and Mount Aspiring.
+The drive is very picturesque and offers sweeping views.
+It winds around the shores of Lake Wanaka, and on still sunny days many people stop on the side of the road for photographs of the mountains reflected in the water.
+The summit offers spectacular views over Lake Wanaka and Mount Aspiring.

 Pic: Wenxiu Sun